 Our Current Focus Areas

-The Collaborative also funds applied or policy research that can inform the effectiveness of interventions that are implemented by or involve the community, law enforcement, schools or other service system organizations.
+The Collaborative has also funded applied or policy research that can inform the effectiveness of interventions that are implemented by or involve the community, law enforcement, schools or other service system organizations.
 Research in this category also includes a range of policy analyses, such as analysis of existing and potential gun regulations at the local, state, and federal levels; and evaluation of organizational policies, such as police use-of-force policies or training standard.

 - Defensive Gun Use